MoeCancode/webdev-portfolio/README.md

 <br>

-Bootstrap classes and flexbox was used to ensure that the website looks just as nice on a monile device.
+Bootstrap classes and flexbox was used to ensure that the website looks just as nice on a mobile device.

 <br>